 Ingredients

-- Portobello mushrooms: Since the mushrooms shrink quite a bit when we pre-broil them, it's best to buy large mushrooms - as large as you can find.
-It's also best to use flat mushrooms, to help mimic a regular pizza crust.
+- Portobello mushrooms: Since the mushrooms shrink quite a bit when we pre-broil them, it's best to buy large ones - as large as you can find.
+It's also best to use flat mushrooms to help mimic a regular pizza crust.

 - Olive oil spray: I love cooking with this flavorful oil, but if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.